Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Healthcare is one of the most research-oriented professions in the world that mixes academia and real-world applications side by side.
 That’s why all aspects of just-in-time learning come into play here.
 On top of that, information isn’t readily available.

 There aren’t many professionals working in the same fields, and pharmaceutical and medical research corporations don’t readily disclose information regarding their products.
-All of these translate down to the actual practice of healthcare, creating a gap between innovative practices and previously accepted ones.
+All of these translate down to the actual healthcare practice, creating a gap between innovative and previously accepted practices.

 To bridge this gap, healthcare professionals may need to recreate studies, see their efficacy, and, if successful, provide instructions on how to implement them.
 These are then deployed to frontline workers and paramedical professionals.